krusynth/digitalpolicy/content/_policies/cybersecurity.md

 However, supply chain risk management is about more than just a product's direct origins, as organizations also must take into account the sourcing of all of the individual components of a product.
 In the case of computer hardware, this includes processor chips and storage devices like hard drives; for software, this includes all dependent libraries that may be compiled in or linked to the primary code (referred to as a Software Bill of Materials (SBOM)).
 {:#sbom}

 [Executive Order 14017](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/24/executive-order-on-americas-supply-chains/) generally addressed a variety of supply chain-related concerns for America's industries, but [Executive Order 14028 in 2021](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/) specifically addressed information technology supply chain in the federal government.
 Agencies are directed to report to @OMB on their plans to manage their supply chains.

 In accordance with the E.O., in 2022 [NIST issued guidance on software products](https://www.nist.gov/itl/executive-order-improving-nations-cybersecurity/software-supply-chain-security-guidance), directing agencies to:

 > Accept first-party attestation of conformity with [Secure Software Development Framework (SSDF)] practices unless a risk-based approach determines that second or third-party attestation is required.

 @SOAPBOX There is no question that accounting for all upstream materials in any software or hardware is an **extremely** difficult problem.
 However the NIST guidance largely punts on the problem entirely, and assumes that all vendors are trustworthy.
 This is, of course, ridiculous given the current international politics and the very recent issues Russian and Chinese manufacturers.
+It also supposes that such pinky-swear promises from vendors will eliminate threats in software from vulnerabilities in included libraries, though cases like the recent [SolarWinds hack](https://en.wikipedia.org/wiki/SolarWinds#2019%E2%80%932020_supply_chain_attacks) have shown that this is **not** an effective strategy.
+As such, agencies should perform their due diligence above and beyond the NIST and OMB recommendations.
 {:.soapbox}

+OMB codified in [M-22-18 Enhancing the Security of the Software Supply Chain through Secure Software Development Practices](https://www.whitehouse.gov/wp-content/uploads/2022/09/M-22-18.pdf) the requirement for _each agency individually_ to seek a "self-attestation" of security from _every software vendor_.
+It clarified and set more requirements in [M-23-16 Enhancing the Security of the Software Supply Chain through Secure Software Development Practices](https://www.whitehouse.gov/wp-content/uploads/2023/06/M-23-16-Update-to-M-22-18-Enhancing-Software-Security.pdf).

-@SOAPBOX Moreover, although all agencies generally acquire technology from many of the same providers, OMB has required every agency to duplicate the efforts to communicate with their vendors, and inspect and report on their software and hardware sources.
+@SOAPBOX Although all agencies generally acquire technology from many of the same providers, OMB has required every agency to duplicate the efforts to communicate with their vendors, and inspect and report on their software and hardware sources.
 The absence of a FedRAMP-like program for SCRM is a massive, and very expensive, gap.
 {:.soapbox}

 Although [agencies are required to only procure laptops and similar devices from specific government contracts](/policies/procurement/#acquisition-vehicles), these sources are not guaranteed to be secure for the entire supply chain - agencies are still individually responsible for validating the sources.

+## Data Protection

+Historically, federal security practices took a software-centric and network-perimeter approach, but in recent years this has shifted towards data-first protections.
+[NIST 800-53](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final) recommends a number of security controls specific to securing data as part of the @ATO process.

+This includes requiring data be encrypted both [at rest (stored on disk or other device)](https://csf.tools/reference/nist-sp-800-53/r5/sc/sc-28/) and in-transit (transferred over the network).
+For data in-transit, different encryption algorithms provide different strengths against decryption attacks, and [agencies are required to use at least TLS 1.2 and migrate to TLS 1.3 by January 1, 2024](https://csrc.nist.gov/pubs/sp/800/52/r2/final).
+With the increased availability of quantum computing, OMB issued [M-23-02 Migrating to Post-Quantum Cryptography](https://www.whitehouse.gov/wp-content/uploads/2022/11/M-23-02-M-Memo-on-Migrating-to-Post-Quantum-Cryptography.pdf), directing agencies to evaluate their data encryption postures particularly for @HVAs.
+This memo also establishes interagency working groups on post-quantum cryptography.
+{:#cryptography}

+Data protections also involve a variety of **Identity, Credential, and Access Management (ICAM)** practices, to ensure that only the right person with the right privileges can access the right information at the right time.
+See also [Identity](#identity) and [Zero Trust](#zero-trust).
+{:#icam}

 ## Network Security